 The Ganges River provides a water source to more than 400 million civilians of the country, but the river is also a dumping place for industrial waste, sewage, and human and animal faeces, urine and even bodies which poses a great threat to the health of the people who live next to the river.
-Even though the civilians can see the pollution and the defilement, the traditional belief of the holiness of the river neutralise any warnings of health risks.
+Even though the civilians can see the pollution and the defilement, the traditional belief of the holiness of the KA4, Generally effective communication of knowledge and understanding. river neutralise any warnings of health risks.
 Due to the increase in pollution over the years this makes living conditions for any type of living organisms difficult and will essentially die out.